UK-CTF/2018-NCA-F2F-Qualifier/README.md

 >The 2018 NCA F2F Qualifier is an event hosted by Cyber Security Challenge (CSC) UK.
 CSC hosts various CTF events sponsored by companies with a variety of skill levels.
 For the 2018 NCA F2F event, we see a forensics-based theme which contains the analysis of a suspect's hardware, and the retrieval of open source information (OSI).
-The qualifier is a typical CSC-style quiz, whereby participants have to select the correct choice based off the information gathering stage.
+The qualifier is a typical CSC-style quiz, where participants have to select the correct answer based off the information gathering stage.

 >**Website:** [https://www.cybersecuritychallenge.org.uk/](https://www.cybersecuritychallenge.org.uk/)

 ## Prerequisites

-A basic understanding of computer forensics is required, and the familiarity of related forensic tools are needed to extract information.
+A basic understanding of computer forensics is required, and familiarity of related forensic tools are needed to extract information.
 For this write-up, we will be using the following tools:

 Tool | Type | Link